Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 have been able to sync your data successfully on the Tangerine server, there is no need to proceed with the backup options below.

-***‘Sync tablets’***

-On the home screen of Tangerine, you will find a button labeled ‘Sync tablets’ just below the list of your loaded instruments.
-Once this button is tapped, Tangerine will begin looking for other tablets using Tangerine which are connected to the same WiFi network.
-If two or more tablets are connected to the same wireless network, this process will create duplicate copies of all data on all tablets, such that data loss will be mitigated if anything should happen to any of the tablets.
-This process relies on ‘peer-to-peer syncing’ which is a data transfer protocol not allowed by all wireless networks, depending on their defined security settings.
-You will see messages appear on the tablet screens indicating the progress and success of this backup.
-Note that this process will not work between two tablets connected to the same 3G or mobile network – the network connection between the tablets must be provided by a wireless router establishing a local area network.

 ***Full tablet backup / Exporting Tangerine data***

 A more involved backup than the ‘Sync tablets’ option is to backup all